sassoftware/event-provenance-registry/docs/tutorials/hello_world/README.md

 }
 ```

-The graphql playground will not be accessible at:
+The graphql playground will now be accessible at:
 <http://localhost:8042/api/v1/graphql>

 ## Making a request